Menu

 • Initiating ICE Zone history activities which subsequently give pupils the opportunity to independently reflect on what was previously discussed as a class.
 The children enjoy the opportunity to carry out independent learning exploring the past and asking questions linking to specific topics which capture their interest.

-• Setting clear expectations of work within all history lessons, both in classrooms and in the Ice Zones, recognising the importance of maintaining a standard of English usage which correlates with work done in explicit English lessons.
+• Setting clear expectations of work within all history lessons, recognising the importance of maintaining a standard of English usage which correlates with work done in explicit English lessons.

 • Setting specific success criteria that focus on the required learning within each activity to help children both complete effectively and self assess their work.